Psykotikism/Mutant_Tanks/README.md

 10. Is there any way players can view information about this feature in-game?

-Yes, each ability has a `sm_st_<ability name here>` command that players can use anytime to view information about abilities.
+Yes, each ability has a `sm_mt_<ability name here>` command that players can use anytime to view information about abilities.

 The commands will each provide a menu that players can use to display certain information in chat.